isomerpages/nlb-learning/_singapore/Adults/Content on Sports.md

 <div class="col is-three-fifths">
 <p><b> Game Nation: Enter The World Of Professional eSports In Singapore | CNA Documentary (46 mins)</b><br>
 This documentary follows six Singaporeans in the local eSports scene, including male and female eSports competitors, a game commentator, a game designer, Singapore’s youngest Pokémon champion, and researchers working on exploring the future potential of eSports.
 It offers a behind-the-scenes look into the new and growing industry.<br><br>
 <small> Source: Game Nation: Enter The World Of Professional eSports In Singapore | CNA Documentary (2021, January 16).
 CNA Insider.
-Retrieved 2023, June 23.</small></p>
+Retrieved 2023, July 10.</small></p>
 </div>
 </div>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

 <h3><b>Learning Package</b></h3>